Future Proofing our Technology – Improving the UX of our Data Web Store

 TickSmith - A Leader in Big Data Monetization

-We offer a unique product for data monetization– a full end to end solution for selling data products.
+We offer a unique solution for data monetization– a full end to end infrastructure, powered by our GOLD Platform, for selling data products.
 This includes everything from gathering, centralizing and entitlements in accessing data at scale.
 We’re on the cutting edge when it comes to data management and tread new frontiers.

 Our dream is to facilitate data distribution and monetization to all industries.
 Right now, our specialty is in the intersection of the financial industry and Big Data.
 However, as the user experience and the technological design of our platform evolves, we’re working towards data distribution and monetization to be accessible to all types of businesses.